Jeepney: History

 The jeepney rapidly emerged as a popular and creative way to re-establish inexpensive public transportation, much of which had been destroyed during World War II.
 Recognizing the widespread use of these vehicles, the Philippine government began to regulate their use.
 Drivers now must have special driver's licenses.
 Routes are regulated and prices are fixed fares.
 Illegal (unfranchised) operators are referred to as "colorum" operations.

 Jeepneys have been reported to be exported to Papua New Guinea to replace buses and vans that are too costly to import.
 4,000 jeepneys were exported to Papua New Guinea in 2004 with considerations to export them to Guam, India and Vietnam.

 Recently, the jeepney industry has faced threats to its survival.
 Most of the larger builders have gone bankrupt or have switched to manufacturing other products, with the smaller builders forced to go out of business.
-Passenger jeepneys are also facing increasing restrictions and regulations for pollution control, as they consume much fuel.
+Jeepney drivers also face rising cost of living and rising cost of diesel fuel due to government deregulation of oil prices.
 A 2017 study published in a Metro Manila newspaper compared the fuel use of a 16-passenger jeepney to a 54-passenger air-conditioned bus and found that the fuel consumption for both was the same, while no data was given for private vehicles.

 The planned construction of bus rapid transit (BRT) systems in Manila and Cebu might lead to the removal of jeepneys.

 During the COVID-19 pandemic in the Philippines, public buses and jeepneys were subject to strict lockdown measures that affected the livelihoods of those in the transport sector.
 Jeepney drivers struggled with the effects of lockdowns and other disease containment measures.
 In 2020, jeepney drivers filed a case with the Supreme Court against the government's COVID-19 policies, which they argue were prejudicial to their livelihood and deprived them of income to provide for their families.